ConYel/docker_SPAR/README.md

   2. Prepare STAR index
   3. Prepare conservation tracks
 (info about optional steps can be found in SPAR_pipeline)
-## Run the container plus mount the directory
+## Run the container and mount the directory
 * `docker run --name spar --rm -ti --mount type=bind,source="$PWD/my_data",target=/home/my_data spar_cont`

 The config.docker.hg38.sh can be used to run the workflow but you need to